frideosapps/frideos_flutter/README.md

 )
 ```

+If no [onWaitingChild] widget or [onWaiting] callback is provided then a [Container] is returned.

+If no [errorChild] widget or no [onError] callback is provided then a [Container] is returned.

 N.B.
-The callback is executed only if the respective child is not provided.
+The callbacks are executed only if their respective child is not provided.